AnimMouse/torrent-webseed-creator/README.md

 Powered by [mktorrent](https://github.com/Rudde/mktorrent) to create a torrent file.

+An alternative to BurnBit and URLHash.

 Convert direct HTTP link to .torrent

 Your file is then burned into a torrent.

 ## How to use
-1. Create a repository on GitHub using this template.
+1. Create a repository on GitHub using this template by clicking "Use this template."

 2. Open the torrent.yml file on the .github/workflows folder.